Paul-Ndirangu/AsiliBora/README.md

 ## Contributing

 We welcome contributions to this project!
 Whether you want to improve the model, add support for new languages, enhance the FastAPI backend, or update documentation, your help is valuable.
-To contribute, please follow our [contribution guidelines](CONTRIBUTING.md).
+To contribute, please follow our [contribution guidelines](CONTRIBUTING.md) or email [paulmwaura254@gmail.com](paulmwaura@gmail.com).

 ## License